biodati/studio_help/docs/sections/networks/searching_for_a_node_in_a_network.md

 ![[edgefilter4.jpg]]

 You can search for a node through the Visualization tab.
-It's as easy as typing in the right next to the magnification glass.
-THe completion engine will help by suggesting nodes that are in the network.
+It's as easy as typing next to the magnification glass.
+The completion engine will help by suggesting nodes that are in the network.
 Select a node, and it will be highlighted.

 ![[edgefilter5.jpg]]